joonleesky/joonleesky.github.io/_posts/2023-11-10-understanding_plasticity.md

 ## Papers

-* Understanding Deep Learning requires rethinking Generalization.
-Zhang et al., NeurIPS 2017.
+* On Warm-Starting Neural Network Training., NeurIPS 2020.
-* A Closer Look at Memorization in Deep Networks.
-Arpit et al., ICLR 2017.
+* Loss of Plasticity in Deep Continual Learning., CoLLA 2022 talk.
-* What Neural Networks Memorize and Why: Discovering the Long Tail via Influence Estimation.
-Feldman et al., NeurIPS 2020.
+* Curvature explains Loss of Plasticity., submitted to ICLR 2024.